Docteur-RS/Caoutchouc/README.md

 *The goal of this library is to go through a special JSON structure like a xml parser would.*

-Before you start reading all of the availble key/value pairs, you must understand the **notion of cursor**.
+Before you start reading all of the available key/value pairs, you must understand the **notion of cursor**.
 This library is level based.
 It means that when something matches it moves from one level to another.
 To remember on what level you are and to access the new possibilities of the newly reached level, there are what we call cursors.